jirkapok/Presentations/TestableCalculator/readme.md

 1. Add Tests project
 2. Add InternalsVisible to the Calculator project and add reference to the Tests project
+3. Use Extract method refactoring to made the the Add method test able
-3. Added test to fix the add method and fix the method
+4. Added test to fix the add method and fix the method
+5. Use Extract class refactoring to move Add method from Program class to Mathematics class

 ### 2. Add new feature to support "substract" operation